 Let’s use a familiar scenario.
 Say the client originally thought that they’d be able to supply content from their team, including SEO-friendly product descriptions.
-They’ve recently found out that their team doesn’t have any available cycles to produce the content, and they’ve gotten in touch to ask you about having your team do it.
+They’ve recently found out that their team doesn’t have any available cycles to produce the content, and they’ve gotten in touch to ask you about having your project team do it.
 With the Iron Triangle in mind, when you get this request from the client you remember that you can’t increase the scope without factoring in its relationship with time and cost.

 Naturally, the client would prefer to change the scope without the time or cost of the project changing (this is a whole issue in and of itself—see our post on managing scope creep).
 However, a savvy project manager understands the dynamic between scope, time, and cost—and you know that trade-offs are inevitable.
-To successfully manage the project, the PM must help stakeholders understand this dynamic, too.
+To successfully manage the project, the PM must help key stakeholders understand this dynamic, too.